workinprogress-ai/devenv/docs/Contributing.md

 The other piece that is necessary at times in order to ship dark is the use of _feature flags_ that can control when something becomes visible to the user.
 See the [section on feature flags](#feature-flags) for more information.

+**IMPORTANT NOTE ABOUT MERGE MESSAGES!!!**
+When merging a PR, you **must** customize the merge message and get rid of the garbage that Azure Devops puts there.
+The merge commit must follow the standard for [conventional commits](#conventional-commits).

 ### Resolving merge conflicts

 When merging happens often, conflicts are reduced to a minimal and are easier to resolve.
 When conflicts occur, _merge `master` back to the work branch_.